c3rb3ru5d3d53c/binlex-rs/README.md

 There are limitations in Python that will affect speed and memory performance due to how Python is designed.

+Mainly, this is due to requiring additional locking and unlocking in Python for thread safety.

 As such, if you need lightening fast performance consider using the Rust API instead.